claudiaeder/SimpleToDo/README.md

 ## Notes

-The main challenges I had while developing this application was downloading and orienting myself with Android Studio and the Emulator.
+The main challenge I had while developing this application was downloading and orienting myself with Android Studio and the Emulator.
 Other challenges arose when connecting and commiting to GitHub via the command prompt.

 ## License